twhui/MS-Net/README.md

 # Caffe for MS-Net (Multi-scale Network)
 This repository is the release of <strong>MS-Net</strong> for our paper <a href="http://personal.ie.cuhk.edu.hk/~ccloy/files/eccv_2016_depth.pdf"><strong>Depth Map Super-Resolution by Deep Multi-Scale Guidance </strong></a> in ECCV16.
-It comes with 4 trained networks (x2, x4, x8, and x16) and 3 hole-filled testing sets (A, B, and C).
+It comes with four trained networks (x2, x4, x8, and x16) one hole-filled RGBD training set, and three hole-filled RGBD testing sets (A, B, and C).

 To the best of our knowledge, MS-Net is the <strong>FIRST convolution neural network</strong> which attempts to <strong> upsample depth images</strong>.